 An arched gallery is distorted by a rhomboid structure in a ninety-square-meter space inside an 18th-century building restored to be a reading nook

-The indirect influence of design and architecture on communities and society pushes artists to suggest innovative solutions to improve experience and engagement between individuals and concepts.
-Projecting urban spaces that combine aesthetic and function results in higher levels of sociability among the neighbors.
-Adding the role of education in reducing criminality and social gaps by building a library with a design that attracts people and suggests comfort.
-With this in mind, in 2015, Conarte commissioned architectural firm Anagrama to design a library and bookstore in the Barrio Antiguo, to value the reading experience.
-As a result, Anagrama restored a ninety-square-meter space inside an 18th-century building, a few steps from Megaplaza, the city center, and transformed it into a visionary reading nook.
+The indirect influence of design and architecture on communities and society pushes artists to suggest innovative solutions.
+Therefore, to improve experience and engagement between individuals and concepts.
+Projecting urban spaces that combine aesthetic and function results in higher levels of sociability among the neighbours.
+Also, adding the role of education in reducing criminality and social gaps; by building a library with a design that attracts people and suggests comfort.
+With this in mind, in 2015, Conarte commissioned architectural firm Anagrama to design Librería Conarte.
+A library and bookstore in the Barrio Antiguo, to value the reading experience.
+As a result, Anagrama restored a ninety-square-meter space inside an 18th-century building.
+A few steps from Megaplaza, the city center, and transformed it into a visionary reading nook.

-To fulfill this vision, Anagrama designed a shell of latticed pinewood bookshelves that wraps the reader in, creating a sanctuary .
-Entering the building, the visitor walks across a yard to access the lobby.
-This white room with a MDF counter and shelves is allotted to the book sale.
-On the back wall, painted in seafoam blue, an arch leads to the adjacent reading area, where shape and function together in a visually appealing structure.
-A classic arched gallery is distorted by a rhomboid structure that resembles a cocoon, a symbol of shelter and protection.
-The wooden pattern which shapes the dome not only serves as bookshelves with more than five hundred volumes displayed, but it also plays with visual perspective and lighting to create optical illusions and give the observer a sense of movement.
+To fulfill this vision, Anagrama designed a shell of latticed pinewood bookshelves that wraps the reader in, creating a sanctuary.
+Entering the building o, the visitor walks across a yard to access the lobby.
+This white room with a MDF counter, On the back wall, painted in seafoam blue.
+An arch leads to the adjacent reading area, where shape and function together in a visually appealing structure.
+A classic arched gallery distorted by a rhomboid structure that resembles a cocoon, a symbol of shelter and protection.
+The wooden pattern which shapes the dome not only serves as bookshelves with more than five hundred volumes displayed.
+But it also plays with visual perspective.
+Lighting to create optical illusions, and give the observer a sense of movement.

 Stairs cut through the middle of the dome, while padded seats on either side play as reading spots.
-The seafoam blue was chosen for the walls and the stairs to shade from darker to lighter tones giving the room depth.
-The lit-up semicircle at the top of the stairs simulates the vanishing point of the wooden structure by balancing color and perspective.
-The complex is self-supported and independent from the outer walls.
-The choice of the materials, wood and MDF, is meant to reduce the impact on the environment.
+For the walls and the stairs they used the seafood blue.
+So as to shade from darker to lighter tones giving the room depth.
+The lit-up semicircle at the top of the stairs simulates the vanishing point of the wooden structure; by balancing color and perspective.
+Self-supported and independent from the outer walls.
+The choice of the materials, wood and MDF, was to reduce the impact on the environment.